Terrenteller/Strata/README.md

 ## What makes Strata special?

-_Flexibility_ and **correctness**.
+_Flexibility_ and **integration**.

 - Strata is not a world generation mod.
-Ideally, with no conflict of interest, Strata is compatible with all of them!
+Ideally, Strata is compatible with all of them!
-- Plain-text configuration files allow anyone can create their own Strata-powered content without a line of code!
+- Plain-text configuration files allow anyone to create their own Strata-powered content without a line of code!
 - Tilesets make it easy to define entire suites of stone blocks and their derivatives.
 Just add textures!
-- Strata's two-in-one ore and host rock system facilitates mod content cross-pollination!
+- Strata's two-in-one ore-in-host-rock system welcomes mod content cross-pollination and texture packs!
 - Ores take on the appearance and properties of their host and drop both when mined!
+- Strata will replicate existing recipes using its own content!
+- Ores support the same plants as their hosts! (technical exceptions withstanding)
+- Strata's redstone ore acts like vanilla redstone ore! (yes, this is important)

 ## How do I use Strata?